Here I bring out my old PSION series 3a.

 http://www.imaging-resource.com/badccds.html

-Well, now I can get that D-SLR I was thinning of upgrading to.
+Well, now I can get that D-SLR I was thinking of upgrading to.

 Goodbye old friend.